What is TIPC™

 Lodestar's trademarked Trauma-Informed and Trauma-Mitigation methodologies mindfully and intentionally hold space for all the emotions that may arise in this time of unrelenting caustic stress.
 Our coaches are highly experienced, boundlessly compassionate, and extraordinarily skilled at working with clients as they transition from unrecognized, unmitigated pain into spaces where it is named, metabolized and converted into sources of insight and wisdom.

-Trauma-Informed Professional Coaching (TIPC™) is solutions-oriented, deeply empathic, and particularly well-suited to moving healthcare professionals through the trauma of times such as these.
+Trauma-Informed Professional Coaching (TIPC™) is solutions-oriented, deeply empathic, and particularly well-suited to facilitating intratraumatic growth, aspirational thinking and the connection and healing needed to move forward in times such as these.

 Physicians often are reluctant to seek help out of fear...

-Physicians have historically been reluctant to seek therapy due to real or perceived fears of licensure and reputation.
-However, in recent years they have become increasingly receptive to professional coaching specifically because it is goal oriented, solutions seeking and proactive – all of which appeal to the baseline characteristics and personalities of most healthcare professionals.
+Physicians have become increasingly receptive to professional coaching specifically because it is goal oriented, solutions seeking and proactive – all of which appeal to the baseline characteristics and personalities of most healthcare professionals.

 Rarely do engaged physicians become burned out